Inside Canada’s First-Ever Flat Earth Conference

 Davidson and a few other speakers base their videos on how the Bible proves there's a flat Earth.
-They fuse scientific jargon into their talks, but for the most part, we might as well be hearing the sermon on the flat mount.
-At one point, one of the speakers tells us about how the voice of god talks to him sometimes.
+They fuse scientific jargon into their talks, but for the most part, we might as well be hearing a sermon.
+At one point, one of the speakers tells us about how the voice of God talks to him sometimes.
 While science is scoffed at, the Bible is held as truth.

 “Just take a look at that for a minute.
 What we’re seeing here a masonic apron here, an all-seeing eye, we’re seeing an anunnaki type of reptilian creature here with some sort of halo or crown,” he says to the crowd's horror.

 “This is straight up Luciferian, guys, and they put it right in front of our face, you just need to know where to look for it.
 This is what we’re up against.”

 Now, this isn’t par for the course of the conference by any means, but it would be a lie to say things like this don’t come up every few hours.
 Whether it be someone talking about angels, another person saying if you understand the truth you might be murdered and so on.
 At one point, in my conversation with Mark Sargent, where he is discussing the scientific accuracy of flat Earth theorists, I ask him about this.

 "Look... the flat Earth is the ultimate open-minded test; it is both a blessing and a curse for us because once you get into it you're open-minded to everything, which means you don't even condemn any conspiracies,” says Sargent.
 “I can't really condemn anything because I start my day with flat Earth."